Choccy-vr/WavePad/JOURNAL.md

 - I am now going to modify a few OS things and make a OOBE and v1 (v0.0.1) of Wave OS is complete!

 **Total Time Spent: 5h**

+# July 7th: OOBE

+- I started work on the OOBE I got a Figma mockup made on my SoM devlog

+- I am working on the actual app and will report back here for more info.

+**Total Time Spent: 5hrs**